murisi/L2/README.md

 	[what?]
 	[what?]))
 ```
 Note in the above code that `what?` is only able to access `x` because `x` is defined outside of all functions and hence is statically allocated.
-Also note that L2 permits reference shadowing, so `let` expressions can be nested without worrying, for instance, about the impact of an inner `templet0` on an outer one.
+Also note that L2 permits identifier shadowing, so `let` expressions can be nested without worrying, for instance, about the impact of an inner `templet0` on an outer one.

 #### shell
 ```shell